-Focus Assist on Windows 10 Spring Creators Update is the revamped “Quiet Hours” feature which instead of just turning off notifications for a particular time of the day lets you choose notification based on pre-defined priority, alarms, levels, or completely turn off everything.
-In this post, I will help you understand how you can configure Focus Assist on Windows 10.
+Focus Assist is the revamped “Quiet Hours” feature which instead of just turning off notifications for a particular time of the day lets you choose notification based on pre-defined priority, alarms, levels, or completely turn off everything.
+In this post, I will help you understand how you can configure Focus Assist on Windows 11/10.

 After configuring Focus Assist, you can choose which notifications you would like to see, and hear so you can stay focused.
 The rest will go straight to the Action Center where you can see them anytime.

-To set up Focus Assist on Windows 10 v1803, go to Settings > System > Focus assist.
+To set up Focus Assist on Windows 10 (or Windows 11), go to Settings > System > Focus assist.
 You have three options here.

 - Off: This will turn off all notifications from your apps, and contacts.